 Architecture: The UDC Edge

-As the only urban, land-grant university in the country, UDC’s Architecture program reflects UDC’s unique commitment to the community by providing students with hands-on opportunities to sharpen their skills in a real-world environment.
+Housed in the home of the only exclusively urban landgrant university in the country, UDC’s Architecture program reflects UDC’s unique commitment to the community by providing students with hands-on opportunities to sharpen their skills in a real-world environment.

 - Master's Degree in Architecture at UDC